 Who we work with

 At Active Oxfordshire, we work with a wide range of partners to fight inactivity and tackle inequality.
+Partnerships are critical to everything we do, and working collaboratively together ensures we can drive forwards a whole systems approach to increasing activity levels where the need is greatest.

 In terms of our Governance we will be Tier 3 Compliant as a new Charitable Incorporated Organisation (CIO) meeting the requirements of the Sports Governance Code produced by Sport England and UK Sport.